Private, In-Home Tutoring in Sioux Center, Iowa

-SchoolTutoring Academy’s tutoring programs for Sioux Center students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sioux Center, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Sioux Center Community Schools serve roughly 1,200 students in three schools.
 Schools in Iowa follow the state core standards guidelines when designing their school curriculum.
 The Iowa Core Curriculum is used to set state guidelines for major content areas, doing updates to keep them aligned with college and career needs for students.
 The content areas cover literacy, math, science, social studies and 21st century skills.
 Each subject is detailed at the grade level and progress along the same strands of learning so that skills are deepened and expanded upon each year.
 There are also many extracurricular activities and opportunities to work on community service projects that help students compound what they are learning.